 At any studio, students will be able to participate in multiple classes in a week, and they may be able to train with multiple instructors.
 Dance instructors teach lessons, host group rehearsals, create choreography, and prepare students for competitions, recitals, and other performances.

 According to IBIS World, the dance studio industry grew from 2014 to 2019.
 During that time, the industry experienced a 3.8% annual growth, and the number of dance studios increased to 53,140.
 Industry employment also grew to 108,454, and the industry brought in $4 billion in total revenue in 2019.

-This growth is partially due to a revitalized interest in dance, thanks to the prevalence of dance-related television shows, like competitions, as well as the promotion of dance as being a great exercise option.
+This growth is partially due to a revitalized interest in dance, thanks to the prevalence of dance-related television shows, like competitions, and the promotion of dance as a great exercise option.
 This renewed interest has primarily affected ballroom dancing, fusion, and Latin-inspired dancing.
 An increase in disposable per capita income from 2014 to 2019 also contributed to the growth of the industry and the additional studios that opened to meet the increased demand.

-In the coming years, social media is sure to stay highly important, since it can help dance studios to go viral and reach new audiences, bringing in new students.
-Studios who actively use social media will be at an advantage, like when releasing video of students participating in a dance challenge, as mentioned above.
+Social media is sure to stay highly important in the coming years since it can help dance studios go viral and reach new audiences, bringing in new students.
+As mentioned above, studios who actively use social media will be at an advantage, like when releasing a video of students participating in a dance challenge.

-It’s likely that modern dance will continue to be more popular than classic techniques.
-But, studios can continue to teach students the importance of classical technique and how they transfer to stronger, more creative modern techniques, too, making for a well-rounded education.
+Modern dance will likely continue to be more popular than classic techniques.
+But, studios can continue to teach students the importance of classical technique and how they transfer to stronger, more creative modern techniques, making for a well-rounded education.